berylcczhang/TEST/doc/sphinx/cloudy.rst

   the ``model_name`` parameter used in the SLUG simulation, with the optional addition of a path specification in front.
-* ``start_spec``: default behavior is to run cloudy on all the integrated spectra (in :ref:`sssec-cloudy-integrated-mode`) or cluster spectra (in :ref:`sssec-cloudy-cluster-mode`).
-If this argument is set, cloudy will only be run in spectra starting with the specified trial number (in :ref:`sssec-cloudy-integrated-mode`) or cluster number (in :ref:`sssec-cloudy-cluster-mode`); numbers are 0-offset, so the first trial/cluster is 0, the next is 1, etc.
+* ``start_spec``: default behavior is to run cloudy on all the integrated spectra or cluster spectra (see :ref:`sssec-cloudy-integrated-cluster`).
+If this argument is set, cloudy will only be run in spectra starting with the specified trial number or cluster number; numbers are 0-offset, so the first trial/cluster is 0, the next is 1, etc.
-* ``end_spec``: default behavior is to run cloudy on all the integrated spectra (in :ref:`sssec-cloudy-integrated-mode`) or cluster spectra (in :ref:`sssec-cloudy-cluster-mode`).
-If this argument is set, cloudy will only be run on spectra up to the specified trial number (in :ref:`sssec-cloudy-integrated-mode`) or cluster number (in :ref:`sssec-cloudy-cluster-mode`); numbers are 0-offset, so the first trial/cluster is 0, the next is 1, etc.
+* ``end_spec``: same as ``start_spec``, but specifying the last
+  cluster to be processed.
+Per standard python convention, the spectra processed will go up to but not include ``end_spec``.

+The following optional arguments control paths and file locations:

+* ``--cloudypath CLOUDYPATH``: path to the cloudy executable; default is ``$CLOUDY_DIR/cloudy.exe``
+* ``--cloudytemplate CLOUDYTEMPLATE``: cloudy input file template (see :ref:`ssec-cloudy-template`); default is ``$SLUG_DIR/cloudy_slug/cloudy.in_template``
+* ``--slugformat SLUGFORMAT``: the format of slug output data to use;
+  valid values are ``ascii``, ``bin``, ``binary``, and ``fits``.
+By default ``cloudy_slug`` checks for any output whose name and path match the model name and search path, regardless of format.
+* ``--slugpath SLUGPATH``: path to the SLUG output data.
+If not set, cloudy_slug searches for an appropriately-named set of output files first in the current working directory, and next in ``$SLUG_DIR/output``
+* ``-t TMPDIR, --tmpdir TMPDIR``: location of the temporary directory where temporary files should be stored; defaults to `./cloudy_tmp_MODEL_NAME`.

-The optional arguments are as follows:
+The following arguments control how HII regions are processed:

-* ``-h, --help``: prints a help message and then exits
 * ``-a AGEMAX, --agemax AGEMAX``: maximum cluster age in Myr for cloudy computation.
 Cloudy will not be run on clusters older than this value, and the predicted nebular emission for such clusters will be recorded as zero.
 Default value is 10 Myr.
-This argument only has an effect if running in :ref:`sssec-cloudy-cluster-mode`;
-  otherwise it is ignored.
+This argument only has an effect if running in cluster mode (see :ref:`sssec-cloudy-integrated-cluster`); otherwise it is ignored.
-* ``--cloudypath CLOUDYPATH``: path to the cloudy executable; default is ``$CLOUDY_DIR/cloudy.exe``
-* ``--cloudytemplate CLOUDYTEMPLATE``: cloudy input file template (see :ref:`ssec-cloudy-template`); default is ``$SLUG_DIR/cloudy_slug/cloudy.in_template``
-* ``-cm, --clustermode``: if this argument is set, then cloudy_slug will run in :ref:`sssec-cloudy-cluster-mode`; default behavior is to run in :ref:`sssec-cloudy-integrated-mode`
-* ``-cf COVERINGFRAC, --coveringfrac COVERINGFRAC``: this sets the covering fraction of the HII region; formally, the effect of this parameter is that the ionizing luminosity that is passed to cloudy is reduced by the specified factor; defaults to 1.0, i.e., the full ionizing luminosity is passed to cloudy
+* ``-cf COVERINGFRAC, --coveringfrac COVERINGFRAC``: this sets the covering fraction of the HII region, i.e., the fraction of ionizing photons that are assumed to produce nebular emission; the output luminosity is decreased by a factor of the covering fraction
+* ``-cm, --clustermode``: if this argument is set, then cloudy_slug will process cluster spectra; the default behavior is to process integrated spectra
+* ``--ionparammax IONPARAMMAX``: maximum value for the inner radius ionization parameter :math:`\mathcal{U}_0`.
+If the value falls outside this range, the behavior is controlled by the setting of the ``paramsafety`` option (see below).
+* ``--ionparammmin IONPARAMMIN``: same as ``ionparammax``, but sets a minimum instead of a maximum.
+* ``-qm QH0MIN, --qH0min QH0MIN``: minimum ionizing luminosity for
+  which to run cloudy (default = 0).
+As with ``--agemax``, for clusters / times where cloudy is not run, that case will still appear in the output, but the nebular spectra and nebular line luminosities will all be set to zero.

+The following parameters specify the physical properties of HII regions, as explained in :ref:`sssec-cloudy-nebular properties`.
+Parameters can be set to either fixed values, or to the names of PDF files.
+Any numerical value given is interpreted as a fixed constant, while non-numerical values are interpreted as the names of PDF files that specify a PDF from which the corresponding parameter is to be drawn.
+See :ref:`sec-pdfs` for details on PDF file formats.

-* ``-hd HDEN, --hden HDEN``: hydrogen density; if set, this value overrides the value of hden found in the cloudy template file
+* ``-hd HDEN, --hden HDEN``: hydrogen density in HII region, :math:`n_{\mathrm{II}}`
-* ``-ip IONPARAM, --ionparam IONPARAM``: ionization parameter, used to set the density and inner radius.
-If this is not set, then the density is set to ``HDEN`` or, if that is not set, to the value of hden found in the cloudy template file.
-* ``-nd, --nodynamic``: this disables the dynamical calculation of the HII region radius and density for calculations in :ref:`sssec-cloudy-cluster-mode`, and instead treats the density as the starting density for the cloudy calculation, exactly as in :ref:`sssec-cloudy-integrated-mode`
+* ``-ip IONPARAM, --ionparam IONPARAM``: volume-averaged ionization parameter, :math:`\mathcal{U}`
+* ``-ip0 IONPARAM, --ionparam0 IONPARAM0``: ionization parameter at
+  HII region inner edge, :math:`\mathcal{U}_0`
+* ``-r0 R0``: inner radius of the HII region
+* ``-r1 R1``: outer radius of the HII region
+* ``-wp WINDPARAM, --windparam WINDPARAM``: wind parameter, :math:`\Omega`

+The following arguments control general code behavior:

+* ``-h, --help``: prints a help message and then exits
 * ``-nl NICELEVEL, --nicelevel NICELEVEL``: if this is set, then the cloudy processes launched by the script will be run at this nice level.
 If it is not set, they will not be nice'd.
 Note that this option will only work correctly on platforms that support nice.
 * ``-n NPROC, --nproc NPROC``: number of simultaneous cloudy processes to run; default is the number of cores available on the system
-* ``-qm QH0MIN, --qH0min QH0MIN``: minimum ionizing luminosity for
-  which to run cloudy (default = 0).
-As with ``--agemax``, for clusters / times where cloudy is not run, that case will still appear in the output, but the nebular spectra and nebular line luminosities will all be set to zero.
-* ``-ri RINNER, --rinner RINNER``: inner radius of the HII region, corresponding to :math:`r_0` in the explanation above, in cm; cannot set this and either ``ionparam`` or ``windparam``
+* ``--ps PARAMSAFETY, --paramsafety PARAMSAFETY``: specifies how to handle situations where the combination of input HII region parameters is not physically allowed, or falls outside the bounds set by ``ionparammin`` and ``ionparammax``.
+Available options are:

+  *  ``warn``: one of the input parameters is adjusted to bring it to a physically-allowed value, and a warning is issued; the run continues.
+This is the default behaviour.
+  *  ``skip``: runs with unphysical parameter choices are skipped; the parameters that were chosen are recorded in the output file, but the output spectrum, all line luminosities, and all other parameters are set to 0, and cloudy is not run.
+  *  ``halt``: if a forbidden parameter combination is found, the entire cloudy_slug run is halted.
+  *  ``redraw``: if a forbidden parameter combination is found, and one or more parameters are being drawn from a PDF, a new set of parameters will be drawn from the PDF.
+Redrawing will continue up to 100 times until a physically-allowed parameter combination is found.
+If no valid parameter combination is found after 100 attempts, revert to ``skip``.
 * ``-s, --save``: by default, cloudy_slug will extract line and spectral data from the cloudy outputs and store them as described in :ref:`ssec-cloudy-output`, then delete the cloudy output files.
 If